perspectivesonatheme/patterns/Core/Interfaces.md

 Anything that acts as a common interface between sets of disparate entities.

-The sets of disparate entities may be composed of competitive alternatives and/or cooperative elements.
+The sets of disparate entities may be factorized of competitive alternatives (sum types? https://en.wikipedia.org/wiki/Tagged_union) and/or cooperative elements (product types?).

 The interface must provide the primitives necessary to "host" its users.
 - for example, IP can host any arbitrary data format